 I successfully set up a portfolio page.

-Canard is an attractive theme and it’s well worth trying!
+Canard is an attractive free wordpress theme and it’s well worth trying!

 Meaning of Canard